-Internet users don’t have sole control over the data they share on today’s websites.
+Internet users do not have exclusive control over the data they share on today’s websites.

-Ethereum is unique in that it attempts to wield the blockchain as a way to correct what its designers believe is a problematic part of the internet’s design.
+Ethereum is unique in that it tries to handle the blockchain as a way to correct what its designers believe is a problematic part of Internet design.

-It’s like a “decentralized appstore” where anyone can publish their unstoppable apps (dapps), which unlike today’s apps (think Gmail or Uber) don’t require a middleman to function or to manage a user’s information.
+It is like a “decentralized application store” where anyone can publish their unstoppable applications (dapps), which unlike current applications (think of Gmail or Uber) do not require an intermediary to operate or manage a user’s information.

-One example is to use this design for a decentralized Twitter that’s resistant to censorship.
-Once you publish a message to the blockchain, it can’t be erased, not even by the company that created the microblogging system.
+An example is to use this design for a decentralized Twitter that is resistant to censorship.
+Once you post a message in the blockchain, it cannot be deleted, even by the company that created the microblogging system.

-A couple of main characteristics are that they’re open source and don’t have a central point of failure.
+A couple of main features are that they are open source and do not have a central point of failure.

-With this new technology out in the wild, ethereum advocates might feel electrified by the thought of decentralizing “all the things.”
-But the types of applications that users can build with the computing platform might be somewhat narrow.
+With this new technology in nature, ethereum advocates can feel electrified by the idea of decentralizing “all things.”
+But the types of applications that users can build with the computing platform could be somewhat narrow.

-The ethereum white paper splits dapps into three types: apps that manage money, apps where money is involved (but also requires another piece), and apps in the “other” category, which includes voting and governance systems.
+The ethereum technical document divides dapps into three types: applications that manage money, applications where money is involved (but also requires another piece) and applications in the “other” category, which includes voting and government systems.

-In the first type of app, a user may need to exchange ether as a way to settle a contract with another user, using the network’s distributed computer nodes as a way to facilitate the distribution of this data.
+In the first type of application, a user may need to exchange ether as a way to terminate a contract with another user, using the distributed computer nodes of the network as a way to facilitate the distribution of this data.

-The second type of app mixes money with information from outside the blockchain.
+The second type of application mixes money with information from outside the blockchain.

-For example, a crop insurance application that’s dependent on an outside weather feed.
-(Say a farmer buys a derivative that automatically pays out if there’s a drought that impacts his work.)
+For example, a crop insurance application that depends on an outside climate.
+(Let’s say a farmer buys a derivative that pays automatically if there is a drought that affects their work).

-To execute, these smart contracts rely on so-called “oracles” that relay up-to-date information about the outside world.
-(Though, it’s worth noting that some developers are skeptical that this use case can be done in a decentralized way.)
+To execute, these smart contracts are based on the so-called “oracles” that convey updated information about the outside world.
+(However, it is worth noting that some developers are skeptical that this use case can be done in a decentralized manner).

-If bitcoin can do away with financial authorities, is it possible to do the same for companies and other types of organizations?
+If Bitcoin can eliminate financial authorities, is it possible to do the same for companies and other types of organizations?

-Decentralized autonomous organizations are one particularly ambitious breed of dapp (this is explained further in ‘What is a DAO?‘).
+Decentralized autonomous organizations are a particularly ambitious kind of dapp (this is explained later in ‘What is a DAO?‘).

-The goal is form a leaderless company, program rules at the beginning about how members can vote and how to release company funds and then … let it go.
+The goal is to form a company without leaders, program rules at the beginning on how members can vote and how to release company funds and then … let it go.